Rising Damp Stirling

 - Analyse the situation before informing you of the most efficient steps to eradicate your damp problem

 - Present you with an easily understandable survey report

 - Provide the best treatment solution

-After our specialists have thoroughly analysed your situation, they will then carry out the remedial work necessary to solve your rising damp issue.
-Obviously dependent on the property construction and site conditions, our specialists will either fix the existing damp proof course or install an entirely new system.
+After our specialists have thoroughly analysed your property situation, they will then carry out the remedial work necessary to solve your rising damp problem.
+Obviously dependent on the property construction and site conditions, our rising damp specialists will either fix the existing damp proof course or install an entirely new system.
 A chemical damp proof course is an efficient technique to deal with rising damp.
 The system consists of a continuous unbroken layer of waterproofing products which acts as a prevention barrier stopping dampness from rising up the wall from the ground.

 Standard rising damp treatment procedures involve drilling numerous holes in an affected wall and injecting waterproofing material through these holes.
 Damp plasterwork will be stripped in order to remove all salt contaminated areas which we will replace with a cavity wall membrane system before re-plastering.
 This may come across as a little daunting, but don’t worry our specialists will inform you of what treatment solution is most appropriate for your situation.

 Your property survey can be free of charge.
 Click the ‘i’ icon to learn more

 Work guaranteed up to 30 Years